 NFRN and Imperial Tobacco team up to fight illicit tobacco

 50,000 anti-illicit trade (AIT) packs branded with Imperial’s award-winning Suspect it?
-Report it! campaign are being distributed to all retailers throughout the UK during January 2017.
+Report it! campaign were distributed to retailers throughout the UK during January 2017.
 Each pack contained a range of in-store activation materials, including infographics, posters and stickers.
 These resources have been specifically created to raise awareness among retailers, their staff and adult smoker customers in understanding the multitude of threats to government, retail industry and society posed by the illicit tobacco trade.

 Peter Nelson, AIT Manager, Imperial Tobacco comments: “Latest reports* suggest around 1 in 6 factory made cigarettes and 2 in 5 hand-rolled cigarettes smoked in the UK are of an illicit nature, which is among the highest in the EU.
 This illegal product can often be unregulated; it also threatens retailers’ livelihoods, brings criminal elements into local communities and deprives the Government of billions of pounds in much-needed tax revenue each year.